jcuervonarvaez/wdd231/chamber/README.md

 ![Valparaiso Region, Chile](https://jcuervonarvaez.github.io/wdd231/chamber/images/valparaiso.jpg "Valparaiso Region, Chile")

 ## **Site Purpose:**

-The purpose of this website is to support and empower small businesses in the Valparaíso region by helping them build an active online community.
-Many small enterprises lack the tools or knowledge to establish a digital presence, and this platform aims to connect local businesses with each other and with the broader community.
-Through promotion, events, and visibility tools, the Chamber of Commerce seeks to increase engagement and boost sales across the region.
+The purpose of this website is to establish a digital presence for small businesses in the Valparaíso region, helping them connect with communities — both with other bussiness owners and with customers interested in their services.
+The platform will allow for event announcements, the creation of a local business directory, and easier connections between people, with the goal of attracting new clients, increasing sales, and bringing these growing businesses into the digital age."

 ### **Target Market:**

 Small local shops, new artisans and creative businesses in Valparaíso looking for online help and community support.

 ### **Site Goals:**

 - [1] **Boost the digital presence of small businesses** by helping them create and maintain websites, active social media accounts, and online sales platforms.

 - [2] **Encourage local connection and collaboration** by inviting businesses to join a supportive community that participates in Chamber of Commerce events, special promotions, and networking opportunities.

 - [3] **Provide training and digital tools** to help businesses grow, develop new skills, and adapt successfully to online markets.

-**User Personas:**
+### **User Personas:**
+#### Small Business Owner
+Pedro is a 72-year-old shoemaker who has run his small local repair shop in Valparaíso for over 50 years.
+His business is known for its high-quality work and loyal customer base, all built through word of mouth.
+Although he has heard that promoting his services online could bring in more clients, he has no experience with digital tools and feels overwhelmed by technology.
+Pedro wants to adapt to the modern world but needs simple, clear guidance to get started without changing the essence of his traditional craft.

+#### Young owner of a small business.
+Benja is a 22-year-old university student at the Universidad Técnica Federico Santa María.
+To help pay for his education, he runs a small art business where he sells custom paintings, caricatures, and realistic drawings.
+Although talented, Benja struggles to reach a broader audience and connect with people interested in his work.
+He is eager to improve his business and join a community of young entrepreneurs, but lacks the network and knowledge to promote his services effectively online.

+#### New residents or business prospects.
+María is a 38-year-old school teacher from Quilpué who is passionate about finding unique, high-quality furniture.
+She dislikes mass-produced pieces from big retailers like París, Jumbo, or Falabella, and instead wants to support local artisans.
+However, she doesn’t know where to find local businesses that offer the kind of personalized furniture she’s looking for.
+María is searching for a platform where she can easily discover and connect with local creators who align with her taste and values.

 **Scenarios:**

 ---

 # Page Specifications

 - ## 📄 Home
   The home page will contain some attention grabbing information along with community information, weather, calls to action, and business spotlights.
 - ## 📄 Discover
   The discover page locale history, current demographics, and current events.
 An image montage will orient visitors to the area and interesting area sites, etc.
 - ## 📄 Directory
   This page provides a list of local business and other organizations that belong to the chamber of commerce.
 - ## 📄 Join
   This page contains information about the benefit of joining the chamber and a membership application form.
 There are three membership level options of non-profit, silver, and gold.
 The different levels have different perks including directory listings, publications, trainings, social media work, luncheons, sponsorships, advertising, etc.

 ---

 # DESIGN